dc4eu/dc4eu_documentation/docs/README.md

 and development of digital wallet solutions, credential services, or federation infrastructure within the scope of DC4EU.

-## Repository Scope

-This documentation covers the lab environment only.
-Project-level documentation, deliverables, and other work package content is tracked separately.

-Refer to the `CONTRIBUTING.md` file for documentation style and structure guidelines.
+Refer to the [`CONTRIBUTING.md`](../CONTRIBUTING.md) file for documentation style and structure guidelines.